Choosing the Right Algorithm With Hints From Complexity Theory: From Elitist to Non-Elitist Algorithms

 In their work on the Metropolis algorithm and the Strong Selection Weak Mutation (SSWM) algorithm, Oliveto, Paix\~ao, Heredia, Sudholt, and Trubenov\'a~\cite{OlivetoPHST18} proposed the \valley problem, which contains a fitness valley with descending slope of length $\ell_1$ and depth $d_1$ and ascending slope of length $\ell_2$ and height $d_2$.
 This valley is constructed onto a long path function, making this essentially a one-dimensional optimization problem (despite being defined on $\{0,1\}^n$).
 They proved rigorously that the Metropolis algorithm takes an expected number of $n \alpha^{\Theta(d_1)}+\Theta(n\ell_2)$ function evaluations to cross this valley of low fitness when $\alpha$ (in the notation of Algorithm~\ref{metrop}, note that the $\alpha$ used in~\cite{OlivetoPHST18} has a different meaning) is at least $\alpha \ge \exp(c \max\{\ell_1/d_1, \ell_2 / d_2\})$ for a sufficiently large constant $c$.
 A similar result holds for the SSWM algorithm.
 Since the \oea needs time $\Omega(n^{\ell_1})$ to cross the valley, here the Metropolis and SSWM algorithm are clearly superior.

-In their time complexity analysis of the move acceptance hyper-heuristic (MAHH), Lissovoi, Oliveto, and Warwicker~\cite{LissovoiOW19} also consider the Metropolis algorithm.
-For the multimodal \cliff benchmark with constant cliff length~$d$, they show that the Metropolis algorithm needs at least an expected number of $\tilde \Omega(n^{d-0.5})$ iterations to find the optimum, which is at most a little faster than the $\Theta(n^d)$ runtime of simple mutation-based algorithms, but is much worse than the $O(n \log n)$ performance of a self-adjusting $(1,\lambda)$~EA~\cite{FajardoS21}, the $O(n^3)$ runtime of the MAHH~\cite{LissovoiOW19}, the $O(n^3 \log n)$ runtime of two self-adjusting fast artificial immune systems~\cite{CorusOY21}, and the $O(n^{3.9767})$ runtime of the $(1,\lambda)$~EA with the best static choice of $\lambda$~\cite{FajardoS21} (improving the well-known $O(n^{25})$ runtime guarantee~\cite{JagerskupperS07}).
-For the multimodal \jump benchmark, the Metropolis algorithm is said~\cite{LissovoiOW19} to have a runtime exponential in $n$ with high probability regardless of the jump size $m$ when the temperature is sufficiently small that the local optimum of the jump function is reached efficiently.
-This compares unfavorably with the known runtimes of many algorithms, which are all $\Theta(n^m)$ or better, see, e.g.,~\cite{DrosteJW02,DangFKKLOSS16,DangFKKLOSS18,DoerrLMN17,HasenohrlS18,Doerr19gecco,Doerr20gecco,RajabiW20,AntipovBD21gecco}.
+In their time complexity analysis of the move acceptance hyper-heuristic (MAHH), Lissovoi, Oliveto, and Warwicker~\cite{LissovoiOW23} also consider the Metropolis algorithm.
+For the multimodal \cliff benchmark with constant cliff length~$d$, they show that the Metropolis algorithm needs at least an expected number of $\Omega((\frac{n}{d})(\frac{n}{\log n})^{d-1.5})$ iterations to find the optimum, which is at most a little faster than the $\Theta(n^d)$ runtime of simple mutation-based algorithms.
+However, this is much worse than the $O(n \log n)$ performance of a self-adjusting $(1,\lambda)$~EA~\cite{FajardoS21gecco} (only proven for $d=n/3$), the $O(n^3)$ runtime of the MAHH~\cite{LissovoiOW23}, the $O((n/d)^2 n\log n)$ runtime of two self-adjusting fast artificial immune systems~\cite{CorusOY21foga}, and the $O(n^{3.9767})$ runtime of the $(1,\lambda)$~EA with the best static choice of $\lambda$~\cite{FajardoS21gecco} (improving the well-known $O(n^{25})$ runtime guarantee~\cite{JagerskupperS07}), again only for $d=n/3$.
+For the multimodal \jump benchmark, the Metropolis algorithm was shown~\cite{LissovoiOW23} to have a runtime exponential in $n$ with high probability regardless of the jump size $m$ when the temperature is sufficiently small that the local optimum of the jump function is reached efficiently.
+This compares unfavorably with the known runtimes of many algorithms, which are all $\Theta(n^m)$ or better, see, e.g.,~\cite{DrosteJW02,DangFKKLOSS16,DangFKKLOSS18,DoerrLMN17,HasenohrlS18,AntipovBD21gecco,Doerr21cgajump,Doerr22,RajabiW22,RajabiW23,DoerrR23,DoerrEJK23arxiv}.